-LEMMA we develop applications and technologies for processing large data collections, including multimedia (digital libraries, film production and film postproduction).
-LEMMA is a course where various disciplines blend together and projects are developed for practice, in three areas: production of multimedia content (tradition of film festivals, festival.fi.muni.cz), information retrieval (in digital libraries, arXiv, etc.), machine methods learning (walking recognition).
+LEMMA we develop applications and technologies for processing large data collections including multimedia (digital libraries, film production and postproduction).
+LEMMA is a playground where various disciplines are intertwined and projects for practice come into being, in three areas: production of multimedia content (tradition of film festivals, festival.fi.muni.cz), information retrieval (in arXiv digital libraries, etc.), machine methods learning (walking recognition).

 - In the lab

-EmLab Not only our people, but also robots or drones await yours.
+EmLab not only our people are waiting for yours, but also robots or a drone.
 You will learn how such electronics around us program and control.
-You will find out how to detect neutrons and gamma rays around us and what people from EmLab work with nuclear scientists.
-The laboratory is equipped with measuring technology and current technical and program tools for application of FPGA programmable arrays, single-chip microprocessors and DSP processors.
-It focuses on the study, development and application of embedded systems focused on unique, dedicated applications.
+Find out how to detect neutrons and gamma rays around us and what the people of EmLab are working with nuclear scientists.
+The laboratory is equipped with measuring technology and contemporary technical and software tools for application of FPGA programmable arrays, single-chip microprocessors and DSP processors.
+It focuses on the study, development and application of embedded systems focused on unique, single-purpose applications.